 Family MACRURONIDAE Southern Hakes

-Macruronus Günther 1873 etymology not explained, presumably macruro-, reflecting original placement of M. novaezelandiae in the macrourid genus Coryphaenoides; onus, presumably a latinization of onos, a name dating to Aristotle, originally referring to Phycis blennoides (Gadidae) but often applied to Merluccius merluccius (Merlucciidae) and hence used several times by Günther as a suffix for a hake-like fish
+Macruronus Günther 1873 etymology not explained, presumably macruro-, reflecting original placement of M. novaezelandiae in the macrourid genus Coryphaenoides; onus, presumably a Latinization of onos, a name dating to Aristotle, originally referring to Phycis blennoides (Gadidae) but often applied to Merluccius merluccius (Merlucciidae) and hence used several times by Günther as a suffix for a hake-like fish

 Macruronus maderensis Maul 1951 ensis, suffix denoting place: off Madeira, eastern Atlantic, type locality